MortenGregersen/Bagbutik/README.md

 As an example, the data property of “BetaTestersWithoutIncludesResponse” refer to the schema “Build”, but when I do a request to the “/v1/betaGroups/{id}/betaTesters” endpoint, all of the items in the “data” of the JSON is of type “BetaTester”.
 The docs says the same: https://developer.apple.com/documentation/appstoreconnectapi/BetaTestersWithoutIncludesResponse

-#### **FB12292035**: ErrorResponse.Errors has required optional "detail" and no "associatedErrors" in "meta"
+#### **FB13621277**: App Store Connect API Spec is missing "GENERATE_INDIVIDUAL_KEYS" type for the User Role schema

-* Submitted: June 9th 2023.
+* Submitted: February 15th 2024.

-In Apple's OpenAPI spec the `detail` property on `ErrorResponse.Errors` is marked as `required`.
-On 12/1/23 some errors (with status code 409) has been observed, with no `detail`.

-In Apple's OpenAPI spec and documentation the `associatedErrors` is not mentioned in `meta` property (last checked 12/1/23).
-But it is observed when creating a `ReviewSubmissionItem` with an `AppStoreVersion` fails.
+In the OpenAPI spec for the App Store Connect API the “UserRole” schema is said to not include "GENERATE_INDIVIDUAL_KEYS”.
+This is not right as “Users” endpoints can have a “GENERATE_INDIVIDUAL_KEYS” type.

 ### Closed feedback (removed patches)